Benidorm Fiesta Dates for 2019

 AUGUST –There are NO fiestas in August, but an incredible amount of cultural and artistic events.
 There are live concerts most nights in the Aiguera Park auditoriums, including ballet, opera, theatre and performances by leading popular international and Spanish groups and singers.

-This will be Benidorm´s 9th Pride event with a week-long series of flamboyant events leading up to the Playa Levante big parade and main stage open air party, visitors can expect an exciting week in the resort that truly never sleeps.
+With a week-long series of flamboyant events leading up to the Playa Levante big parade and main stage open air party, visitors can expect an exciting week in the resort that truly never sleeps.
 The main attraction for visitors is the old town which is where you will find the pumping heart of the gay village still very much local and Spanish where we visitors can blend in and mix with our lovely hosts.
+Enjoy up to 30 hugely friendly but small and intimate gay bars and eateries all nice and each other.

 This festival is celebrated all over Spain as their history is deeply rooted in the battles which took place over control of Spain in the 13th to 15th century.
 Each fiesta is a theatrical performance with participants dressed in elaborate and expensive costumes depicting both sides of the battle.
 The music played by the live orchestras is especially composed for the fiesta and is very dramatic.
 Battles are re-enacted using replicas of the weapons used so it can become a little noisy.
 For full details click HERE